 Prepare restore context

-If you must restore, use the official wallet flow and confirm word order, language, wallet account, network, and any passphrase context you intentionally used.
+If you must restore, use the official wallet flow and confirm word order, language, wallet account, network, and any passphrase context you intentionally used before deciding the restored wallet is empty.

 Step 4